pretix/pretix-docs/docs/guides/products/index.md

 With **Option A**, a customer who purchases a season ticket creates an account with their email address and a password.
 That account stores a membership, which acts as the season ticket.
-Whenever the customer wants to use the season ticket, they need to purchase a ticket for that event.
+Whenever the customer wants to use the season ticket for an event, they need to purchase a ticket for that event.
 Their membership allows them to get that ticket for free.
 This method allows you to control the total number of people that can be admitted to an event or time slot using quotas.

-With **Option B**, you create a separate event for the entire season and sell season tickets in that shop.
+With **Option B**, you create a separate event or date for the entire season and sell season tickets in that shop.
-Direct customers who are interested in season tickets to that shop instead of a regular event shop. a customer who purchases a season ticket receives a single ticket with a single ticket secret that they can use an unlimited number of times.
+Direct customers who are interested in season tickets to that event shop or date. a customer who purchases a season ticket receives a single ticket with a single ticket secret that they can use an unlimited number of times.
 You then use the expert mode in pretixSCAN to check in attendees for multiple events at the same time: your regular current event and the entire season.